getodk/docs/README.md

 ### Other build tasks

-You can also use the `run-task` script described above to build both ODK 1 and ODK 2 docs, or to run just a portion of the build process.
+You can also use the `run-task` script described above to build both ODK and ODK-X docs, or to run just a portion of the build process.
 See available [build tasks](#tasks) below.

 ## <a name="python-environment"></a>Python environment